waboyd/HugeIntegers/README.md

 ## Setup
 The library is precompiled as a static library for a 64-bit Windows environment in the folder named StaticLibrary.
-Your compiler will need access to the header file UnsignedHugeInt.h, and your linker will need the file libUnsignedHugeInt.lib.
+Your compiler will need access to the header file UnsignedHugeInt.h, and your linker will need the file libHugeIntegers.lib.

 If the UnsignedHugeInt class will be used on a system other than 64-bit Windows, it may be necessary to compile the source code for your particular environment.
 The required source files are: